notakeith/notakeith/README.md

 ## Hi there 👋

-I'm a beginner programmer from Russia, passionate about exploring the world of software development
+I'm a beginner Java Software Engineer from Russia, passionate about exploring the world of Information technology and especially software development

 **Stack:** Python(TKinter, aiogram, pymongo), Mongo, Java(Spring), Docker, Linux